ongaeshi/emacs-vim-region/README.md

 If you press "C-@", change keybind as vim.

-Back to the original if you press the "d"(kill), "y"(copy), "C-y", and "C-g".
+Back to normal keybind if you press the "d"(kill), "y"(copy), "C-y", and "C-g".

 ```
 vim-region-mode